mcorbe/talemo/docs/product-requirements.v2.md

 |---------|------------|----------------------|-----------------|----------------|
 | 🇫🇷 France | 180K | 27K subscribers | €107.7K | €1.29M |

-This represents just 4.2% of French families with children under 10 (4.3M total) - a much more achievable target than the 16% penetration required in our previous model.
+This represents just 4.2% of French families with children under 10 (4.3M total) - a much more achievable target than the 16% penetration that would be required in a high-volume, low-ARPU scenario.

 #### 11.4.1 Post-Seed European Expansion